 \leavevmode

-Prior work on self-explanatory models can be broadly categorized into two lines based on \textit{how the explanation is formed}: \textbf{explainable architecture} and \textbf{generating explanations}.
-The former relies on the transparent model architecture, such that no extra explanation is necessary.
-The latter, though, may still involve opaque architectures, but generate explicit explanations as a byproduct of the inference process.
-The rest of the subsection will elaborate on each category.\\

-\minisection{Explainable architecture.} While end-to-end NNs are a black-box, classic machine learning models like Decision Tree and linear regression have a highly interpretable reasoning mechanism.
-Drawing inspiration from them, researchers attempt to design \textit{neural} models with more structural transparency while maintaining their performance.
+While end-to-end NNs are a black-box, classic machine learning models like Decision Trees and linear regression have a highly interpretable reasoning mechanism.
+Drawing inspiration from them, researchers attempt to design neural models with more structural transparency while maintaining their performance.\\

-(a) \textbf{Neural Module Networks} (NMN) is one representative, specifically in the context of Question Answering (QA) tasks.
+\textbf{Neural Module Networks (NMNs)} are one representative example, specifically in the context of Question Answering (QA) tasks.
 Given a complex question (e.g., \textit{Are there more donuts than bagels in the image?}), humans naturally decompose it into a sequence of steps (e.g., look for donuts and bagels, count them, and compare the counts).
-Motivated by the same idea, NMNs parse the input question into \textit{a program of learnable modules} (e.g, \texttt{compare(count(donuts), count(bagels))}), which is then executed to derive the answer.
+With the same motivation, NMNs parse the input question into \textit{a program of learnable modules} (e.g., \texttt{compare(count(donuts), count(bagels))}), which is then executed to derive the answer.

-There are three potentially learnable components in NMNs: (i) the question parser (question $\rightarrow$ dependency tree), (ii) the network layout predictor (dependency tree $\rightarrow$ program), and (iii) the module parameters (program $\rightarrow$ answer).
+There are three potentially learnable components in NMNs: (i) the question parser (question $\rightarrow$ syntax tree), (ii) the network layout predictor (syntax tree $\rightarrow$ program), and (iii) the module parameters (program $\rightarrow$ answer).
 Previous studies differ in whether and how each component is learned. \citet{andreas_neural_2016} introduce the earliest version of NMN, where only module parameters are learned and the other two components are pretrained or deterministic.
-In a follow-up study \cite{andreas_learning_2016}, they extend the framework to also jointly learn the network layout specific to each question, which is then named Dynamic Neural Module Network (DNMN). \citet{hu_learning_2017} further propose to learn the question parser as well, resulting in their End-to-End Module Network (N2NMN).
+In a follow-up study \cite{andreas_learning_2016}, they extend the framework to also jointly learn the network layout specific to each question, which is then named Dynamic Neural Module Network (DNMN). \citet{hu_learning_2017} further extend the method to learn the question parser as well, resulting in their End-to-End Module Network (N2NMN).